nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Parameters:

-- `DELIVERY_DATE_TIME`: Must be in dd-mm-yyyy hh:mm format and must not be blank.
+- `on/DELIVERY_DATE_TIME`: Must be in dd-MM-yyyy hh:mm format and must not be blank.
-- `SUPPLIER_INDEX`: Must be a number greater than 0 and must not be blank.
+- `s/SUPPLIER_INDEX`: Must be a number greater than 0 and must not be blank.
-- `PRODUCT`: Must only consist of alphanumeric characters and must not be blank.
+- `pro/PRODUCT`: Must only consist of alphanumeric characters and must not be blank.
-- `QUANTITY`: Must be a number greater than 0 followed by a space and unit and must not be blank.
+- `q/QUANTITY`: Must be a number greater than 0 followed by a space and unit and must not be blank.
-- `COST`: Must be a number greater than 0 with up to 2 decimal places allowed.
+- `c/COST`: Must be a number greater than 0 with up to 2 decimal places allowed.
 Must not be blank.
 <box type="tip" seamless>

 **Tip:** Day and month of date must be in double digits!